 - Classical response: Stimulate the economy!

 - This economic shock is different: "health shock"

 - with large macroeconomic consequences.

 - Response should be:

 - target the cause of the problem

-- provide financial support for individuals and for firms.
+- provide targeted financial support for individuals, firms and states

-- When the health crisis is under control -> classical stimulus.
+- When the health crisis is under control -> classical stimulus if needed.